 Our board consists of Tulsa community members who are focused on making a difference in the local community.

 President and founder, Madelaine Martin, has an undergraduate degree from the University of Boston and attended Oklahoma State University where she completed the graduate program in Teaching, Learning, and Leadership.
 When her son was born, she began cloth diapering with a stash of used diapers gifted by a friend.
 Since then, those same diapers have covered the bums of four babies in their lifespan.
-She realized the impact cloth diapers could have on an economical and environmental standpoint, and decided to further that impact within the Tulsa community.
+She realized the impact cloth diapers could have, on both an economical and environmental standpoint, and she decided to further that impact within the Tulsa community.
 Thus, Permanent Diaper Relief was formed.
 Madelaine’s vision for the organization is large, and she believes with the right team and the right support, her vision is far from impossible.

 Stephanie is a wife, a girl mom to one, a dog mom to three, and a middle school counselor by day.
 She received her Bachelor’s degree in Elementary Education from Oklahoma State University and her Master’s degree in Counseling from Northeastern State University.
 On her free time, she enjoys both exercising and cooking in order to maintain a balanced lifestyle.
 As part of the Permanent Diaper Relief Board of Directors, Stephanie hopes to encourage and support each family that is supported through the program.